Testing for stationarity of functional time series in the frequency domain: Empirical results

 \subsection{Specification of tuning parameters}

-The test statistics in \eqref{eq:quad_form_test} depends on the tuning parameters $L$, determining the dimension of the projection spaces, and $M$, the number of lags to be included in the procedure.
-In the following a criterion will be set up to choose $L$, while for $M$ only two values were entertained because the selection is less critical for the performance as long as it is not chosen too large.
-Note that an optimal choice for $L$ is more cumbersome to obtain in the frequency domain than in the time domain because a compromise over a number of frequencies is to be made, each of which may individually lead to a different optimal $L$ than the one globally selected.
-To begin with, consider the eigenbased version of the test.
-The theory provided in the previous two sections indicates that including too small eigenvalues into the procedure would cause instability.
-On the other hand, the number of eigenvalues used should explain a reasonable proportion of the total variation in the data.
-These two requirements can be conflicting and a compromise is sought implementing a thresholding approach through the criterion
+The test statistics in \eqref{eq:quad_form_test} depends on the tuning parameters $L_j=L(\omega_j)$, determining the dimension of the projection spaces, and $M$, the number of frequency lags to be included in the procedure.
+In the following, a criterion will be set up to choose $L_j$, while for $M$ only a limited number of values were entertained because the selection is less critical for the performance as long as it is not chosen too large.
+Figure \ref{fig:eig} shows that it can well be of interest in practice to choose $L_j$ in a frequency-dependent way, as the eigenvalue decay might vary significantly between different $\omega_j$.
+The left part of the figure shows the situation for a functional white noise sequence.
+The spectral density operators are constant operator-valued functions of frequency and consequently their spectral decompositions coincide, producing relatively straight lines in the sample eigenvalue plots.
+In this case, one would not necessarily have to resort to determining the various truncation levels $L_j$ individually.
+However, the right part of the figure shows a time series with a significant level of dependence, in fact DGP (b) introduced in Section \ref{subsec:empirical:null} below.
+The functional variation of this second-order autoregressive process receives drastically different contributions from different frequency bands, yielding large differences also in the spectral decompositions: sample eigenvalues plotted against frequency are far from constant.
+Note also how the plot of the top sample eigenvalue resembles the univariate spectral density of a scalar second-order autoregression with levels of dependence determined by the operator norm $\snorm{\cdot}_{\infty}$.
+Both plots taken together highlight that some flexibility in choosing the $L_j$ is desirable.

-where $\omega_j$ denotes the $j$-th Fourier frequency and $\lfloor\cdot\rfloor$ integer part.\footnote{The rule is $\max\{1,L\}$ in the exceptional cases that \eqref{eq:L} returns a nonpositive value.} Extensive simulation studies have shown that the choices $\zeta_1=0.70$, $\zeta_2=0.90$ and $\xi=0.15$ work well when the eigenvalues display a moderate decay.
-Then, the performance of the procedure appears robust against moderate deviations from these presets.

-For processes with a very steep decay of the eigenvalues, however, this rule might pick $L$ on the conservative side.
-To take this into account, the criterion is prefaced with a preliminary check for fast decay that leads to a relaxation of the parameter values $\zeta_2$ and $\xi$ if satisfied.
-The condition to be checked is